JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Miscellaneous

-+ Use the #define ```DISABLE_MONITORING``` to compleatly disable the internal logic of the tool.
++ Use the #define ```DISABLE_MONITORING``` to disable the internal logic of the tool.
 Public API will still compile so you don't have to wrap your API calls in a custom #if !DISABLE_MONITORING block.

 &nbsp;